Sunscreen use and its effect on vitamin D levels

-As awareness of skin cancer has increased, sunscreen has become a routine part of daily life.
-Alongside this shift, a persistent question has emerged.
-Does sunscreen block Vitamin D production?
+Alongside this shift, a persistent question has emerged: does sunscreen block Vitamin D production?
 The concern is understandable.
 Vitamin D is produced in the skin through exposure to ultraviolet B (UVB) radiation, the same portion of sunlight that sunscreens are designed to reduce.

 Yet the relationship between sunscreen use and Vitamin D status is often simplified, leading to confusion.
-According to decades of photobiology research summarised in Feldman’s Vitamin D, the answer is more nuanced than commonly assumed.
+According to decades of photobiology research summarised in Feldman and Pike’s Vitamin D (5th ed.)
+[1], the answer is more nuanced than commonly assumed.

 WHAT SUNSCREEN DOES IN THEORY

-In practice, sunscreen is typically applied less generously than tested in laboratories, is unevenly distributed, and is often reapplied inconsistently.
-As a result, some UVB penetration usually still occurs.
+In practice, sunscreen is typically applied less generously, more unevenly, and reapplied less consistently than it is in a lab.
+As a result, some UVB penetration usually still occurs even when we use sunscreen.

-Feldman’s review of observational and interventional studies shows that routine sunscreen use does not consistently result in lower Vitamin D status in free living populations [2].
-Individuals who regularly use sunscreen are often exposed to sunlight for longer periods overall, offsetting reductions in UVB transmission.
+We therefore find that routine sunscreen use does not consistently or necessarily result in lower Vitamin D levels [3][4][5].
+Individuals who regularly use sunscreen are often exposed to sunlight for longer periods overall, offsetting reductions in UVB transmission [4][5].

 This distinction between theoretical blockage and practical exposure is central to understanding why sunscreen use and Vitamin D deficiency are not reliably linked.